Creating Aggregate Verifier on the Web3Auth Dashboard

 Authentication Type

-based on your application need on the dropdown.
-We're selectingGithub
+based on your application need from the dropdown.
+We're selectingGitHub

 Email